Company Logo - Home Link

 You still have to tap your card each time you enter a new bus (or tram), but it does not charge you a second time.

-As of December 2023, the cost of a Hopper fare is:
+As of January 2025, the cost of a Hopper fare is:

-Adult: £1.75
+• Adult: £1.75

-Children aged 10 and under are Free with an adult
+• Children aged 10 and under are Free with an adult

 For example, if you spend two hours on buses in the morning, one in the afternoon, and one in the evening, pricing will be capped once you reach £5.25.

-The weekly cap is £24.70, so if you plan to be there for 5, 6, or 7 days, a Week Bus Pass that gets loaded on your Oyster card might be a good option.
+The weekly cap is £24.70, so if you plan to be here for 5, 6, or 7 days, a Week Bus Pass that gets loaded on your Oyster card might be a good option.

-But, it’s important to note that a One Week Bus Pass starts on a Monday and runs through a Sunday.
+Note that a One Week Bus Pass starts on a Monday and runs through a Sunday.

 If you’re arriving on a Friday, for example, this would NOT be a good option as you would only get to use it for a few days.